GodRishUniverse/bearml/README.md

 * Linear layer
 * exp function and its backward process
 * ReLU layer
+* nn.Module like abstract class for model creation

 ## What do we need to complete